Zimbabwe Survive Ballance Blow To Draw With W.Indies - UrduPoint

 But wicketkeeper Tafadzwa Tsiga dug in with a dogged 24 not out off 83 balls while tail-ender Wellington Masakadza saw off 36 deliveries for a vital match-saving nought not out.

-The first three innings in the match were all declared with almost 100 overs lost to rain over the first two days.
+The first three innnings in the match were all declared with almost 100 overs lost to rain over the first two days.

 West Indies opener Tagenarine Chanderpaul was named player of the match for his 207 not out in the first innings, his first Test century.

-Ballance also enjoyed a memorable debut for Zimbabwe, marking it with a first-innings 137 which made him only the second batsman after Kepler Wessels to score Test centuries for the two countries.
+Ballance also enjoyed a memorable debut for Zimbabwe, marking it with a first innings 137 which made him only the second batsman after Kepler Wessels to score Test centuries for two countries.

 Ballance struck four tons for England before his century against the West Indies while South Africa-born Wessels hit four for Australia and two for his homeland.